Here is some guidance on how to enter this year’s awards:

 Be clear and concise

-Entries that clearly provide the information asked for will always stand out; a poorly written summary that doesn’t explain things properly will lose out more than ever in 2020.
+Entries that clearly provide the information asked for will always stand out; a poorly written summary that doesn’t explain things properly will lose out.
 And don’t simply copy and paste a press release or marketing blurb into the submission – chances are it won’t answer all the questions.

 Think about video

-This year, you have the option to upload a video of your packaging project as judges are unlikely to look at physical packs.
-It’s an option rather than an essential but could help give the judges a better understanding of your entry.
+You have the option to upload a video of your packaging project.
+It’s an option rather than an essential but could help give the judges a better understanding of your entry before they have the opportunity to see your product on the judging day.
 Present its strengths, whether it’s a clever opening or an impressive bit of structural engineering.